Do I need an architect?

 - There is no law saying you have to employ an architect – it is up to you

-- As a very broad rule of thumb, if you need planning permission, you need an architect
+- As a very broad rule of thumb, if you need planning permission, it is a good idea to have an architect

 - Some people successfully undertake quite major works – including whole house refurbishments and extensions – without architects